parameter1/base-cms/packages/section-query-generator/README.md

 This utility can be used to regenerate the BaseCMS content `sectionQuery` field.

 ## Usage
-To use import the package and await the exported function, supplying the relevant tenant key and an active (connected) MongoDB client.
+To use, import the package and await the exported function, supplying the relevant tenant key and an active (connected) MongoDB client.

+*Note*: You **must** use the [`@parameter1/base-cms-db`](https://github.com/parameter1/base-cms/tree/master/packages/db) MongoDB client/factory.

 ```js
 const buildFn = require('@parameter1/base-cms-section-query-generator');